pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 # BBR PCF Pipeline Tasks

-This is a collection of [Concourse](https://concourse.ci) tasks for backing up and restoring a [Pivotal Cloud Foundry](https://pivotal.io/platform) installation using [bbr](https://github.com/pivotal-cf/bosh-backup-and-restore).
+This is a collection of [Concourse](https://concourse.ci) tasks for backing up a [Pivotal Cloud Foundry](https://pivotal.io/platform) installation using [bbr](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore).
+The [time](https://github.com/concourse/time-resource) Concourse resource can be added to the pipeline to trigger backups regularly.
+There are a variety of storage resources such as [S3](https://github.com/concourse/s3-resource) that can be used to move backups to storage.
+A list of Concourse resources can be found [here](https://concourse.ci/resource-types.html).

 ## Tasks